FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 [**ioreknanou**](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/members/ioreknanou.80739/) for making guide for older model, this guide is an edit of [this](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/)

 [**acidanthera**](https://github.com/acidanthera) for awesome kexts and first-class support for hackintosh enthusiasts

+[Daliansky](https://github.com/daliansky/XiaoMi-Pro-Hackintosh) for awesome reference "hackintosh setup for a laptop" repository

 **Other Useful Links**